Ostorlab/KB/TLS_INVALIDHOSTNAME/recommendation.md

-It is recommended to apply proper SSL/TLS certificate validation.
+It is recommended to apply proper TLS certificate validation.
 Compliant solution depends on actual implementation.